Ani1702/GitDemo/README.md

 # GitDemo
-This is a demo file for testing git
+This is a demo file for testing git.